otter00/react-blog/README.md

 ## BEM convention

 The components try to follow a BEM naming convention (Block Element Modifier).
 Hence, you can leverage the & (ampersand) operator in SASS to reference the parent component in a concise way.

+## Deployment

+The `auth-branch` is the main branch

+To be continued...